7 Compliance Jobs to Consider for 2026

 These regulations include the requirements for:

-- Regulations like the AI Cybersecurity Act, that target risks associated with artificial intelligence systems.
+• Regulations such as the AI Cybersecurity Act address risks associated with artificial intelligence systems.

-This includes introductions of carbon taxes and cap-and-trade systems, as well as stricter regulations for reporting on sustainable practices.
+This includes the introduction of carbon taxes and cap-and-trade systems, as well as stricter reporting requirements for sustainable practices.

 7 Compliance jobs to consider